 This manure awareness and appreciation campaign aims to provide information on the steps farmers take to protect water quality in local streams, rivers and bays and help generate a public understanding of how and why farmers recycle manure as an organic crop fertilizer and soil amendment.
 Topics discussed include the benefits of manure to soil and plants, how manure moves in the environment, manure spreading dates and setback requirements, the science of odor, fences and buffers, winter manure handling, and general protection of water quality using best management practices.

-Check out each of the "punny" campaigns on the left.
+Check out each of the "punny" campaigns below.
 Click, print, and post somewhere fun!